ChiliLabs/ChiliPhotoPicker/README.md

 - Allows to choose how images are loaded into ImageView
 - Takes responsibility for all needed permissions
 - Takes responsibility for fetching gallery/camera result
+- Have two built-in themes - Light and Dark
+- Easy custamizable

 | No permission                   | Single choice                      | Multiple choice                   |